BIGJRA/BIGJRA.github.io/reborn.md

 Head back upstairs and take the stairs on the right to 1F.
 Beat the grunts and activate the wall panels.
 Pick up a *Super Potion* and hidden *Purple Shard* and *Super Repel*.

-Towards the bottom of the area you'll find more stairs, so take these to go up.
+Towards the bottom of the area you'll find more stairs, so take these to go up to 2F.
 Go to the right here and you'll find a machine with some green lights on it.
 Inside, you can get *Exp.
 Candy L*.
 You can also find a *Thunderstone* and a hidden *Revive*.
 Activate the panel at the top and go back down.
 To the left, you'll see an open door.
 Get ready for battle.

 Meteor Admin ZEL (2x Hyper Potion).
 Field: Factory Field
 - Glaceon, Lv.
 37, @Never-Melt Ice, Ability: Ice Body, Hardy Nature, IVs: 31